idflood/ThreeNodes.js/README.md

 ## Some ideas
 - local timelines ?
+- automatic layout of node graph
 - grouping (multiple nodes in one, possibility to have multiple instances)
 - ability to take a group, ungroup it, make some changes an regroup it so there are 2 slightly different group definitions (and maybe easier workflow, like 'make this a new group definition')
 - some kind of library panel like in flash to manage images/fonts/groups...
 - preloader (+preloader node so the preloader can be customized)
 - maybe add processingjs.org as an alternative to three.js
 - sound nodes (Audiolet for instance)